erikvullings/mithril-materialized/packages/lib/README.md

 ## Version history

+v0.11.3 No breaking changes

+- FIX `Timeline`: Default date formatter did not add 1 to the months.
+See [here](https://www.w3schools.com/js/js_dates.asp).
+- FIX `MapEditor` when dealing with number inputs and the number was 0, it did not work properly.
+- FIX `NumberInput` when the number was 0, the label was not active (and overlaying the number).

 v0.11.2 No breaking changes

 - FIX Issue with `SecondaryContent` in `Collection` component: when no `href` was provided, it still created a `href=#!undefined` link.